 Risk of misinterpretation by respondents and interviewers alike can lead to misclassification of own-use producers as employed (i.e. working for pay).
 For this

-reason it is important that people working in own account farming or fishing are
+reason it is important that people working in own account farming or fishing are.

 A02: Last week, did (you/NAME) run or do any kind of business, farming or other activity to generate income?